acl-org/ACLPUB/anthologize/README.md

 this size.
 Attachments do not need to be author-anonymized (although during the review process, program chairs may ask for this -- authors should try to include provenance information with their attachments).

-The Anthology software uses a transformation script to revise the distributed `.bib` files into the appropriate XML metadata used by the Anthology.
-We typically run this on the full volume `.bib` file, provided at the `cdrom/` directory that is distributed by START.
-We primarily use three sources of information that is just renamed from those sources:

-+ the bib files under `cdrom/bib`
-+ the pdf files under `cdrom/pdf`
-+ the whole volume `bib/pdf`
-+ files under `cdrom`

-We also use the cdrom/attachments when they are provided (optional).